sjpfenninger/modelling-energy-systems/basics/lp.md

 $c_1 \ldots c_n$ are the objective function coefficients.

-We optimise (maximise or minimise) the objective function subject to a number of {{ circle_4 }} linear inequality constraints of the form:
+We optimise (maximise or minimise) the objective function subject to a number of {{ circle_constr }} linear inequality constraints of the form:

 $$a_{11}x_1 + a_{12}x_2 + a_{13}x_3 + \ldots + a_{1n}x_n \leq b_1$$
 $$a_{21}x_1 + a_{22}x_2 + a_{23}x_3 + \ldots + a_{2n}x_n \leq b_2$$